USPTO Examiner EZEWOKO MICHAEL I - Art Unit 3681

 Executive Summary

-Examiner EZEWOKO, MICHAEL I works in Art Unit 3681 and has examined 12 patent applications in our dataset.
-With an allowance rate of 83.3%, this examiner has an above-average tendency to allow applications.
-Applications typically reach final disposition in approximately 26 months.
+Examiner EZEWOKO, MICHAEL I works in Art Unit 3681 and has examined 5 patent applications in our dataset.
+With an allowance rate of 100.0%, this examiner allows applications at a higher rate than most examiners at the USPTO.
+Applications typically reach final disposition in approximately 10000 months.

 Allowance Patterns

-Examiner EZEWOKO, MICHAEL I's allowance rate of 83.3% places them in the 51% percentile among all USPTO examiners.
-This examiner has an above-average tendency to allow applications.
+Examiner EZEWOKO, MICHAEL I's allowance rate of 100.0% places them in the 100% percentile among all USPTO examiners.
+This examiner is more likely to allow applications than most examiners at the USPTO.

 Office Action Patterns

-On average, applications examined by EZEWOKO, MICHAEL I receive 1.08 office actions before reaching final disposition.
-This places the examiner in the 15% percentile for office actions issued.
-This examiner issues significantly fewer office actions than most examiners.
+On average, applications examined by EZEWOKO, MICHAEL I receive 3.20 office actions before reaching final disposition.
+This places the examiner in the 90% percentile for office actions issued.
+This examiner issues more office actions than most examiners, which may indicate thorough examination or difficulty in reaching agreement with applicants.

 Prosecution Timeline

-The median time to disposition (half-life) for applications examined by EZEWOKO, MICHAEL I is 26 months.
-This places the examiner in the 64% percentile for prosecution speed.
-Prosecution timelines are slightly faster than average with this examiner.
+The median time to disposition (half-life) for applications examined by EZEWOKO, MICHAEL I is 10000 months.
+This places the examiner in the 1% percentile for prosecution speed.
+Applications take longer to reach final disposition with this examiner compared to most others.

 Request for Continued Examination (RCE) Effectiveness